Introduction

 That we all do/will do

-The fatha which is evident in the imperfect tense is seen only on the singular third person masculine and feminine, the singular second person masculine, and on the first person singular and plural i.e., يَفْعَلَ, تَفْعَلَ, أَفْعَلَ, نَفْعَلَ.
-For all other forms, the ن of the duals and plurals are dropped except in the feminine plurals.
+The fatha vowel mark, observed in the imperfect tense, is exclusively present in the following forms: the singular third person masculine and feminine, the singular second person masculine, and the first person singular and plural (i.e., يَفْعَلَ, تَفْعَلَ, أَفْعَلَ, نَفْعَلَ).
+In all other instances, the ن (nun) of the duals and plurals is omitted, except in the case of feminine plurals.

 لَا تُخْرِجُوهُنَّ مِن بُيُوتِهِنَّ وَلَا يَخْرُجْنَ إِلَّا أَن يَأْتِينَ بِفَاحِشَةٍ مُّبَيِّنَةٍ